jatinchowdhury18/CrossroadsEffects/README.md

 Currently Crossroads is only configured to generate feedforward systems.
-The foundations exist to generate systems that contain feedback, but the parameter estimation step for systems with complex poles is still in progress.
+The foundations exist to generate systems that contain feedback, but implementing the parameter estimation step for systems with complex poles is still in progress.

 ## About the name